jacob-d-morgan/data-processing/plan-of-attack.md

 Plan of Attack:
 ---------------

-- [ ]  Locate all the ISODAT result files and copy to lab laptop
+- [ ]  Locate all the ISODAT result files and copy to my laptop

+- [ ]  Catalog files by core

 - [ ] Identify and weed out unecessary results from misc tests or failed runs
     - Use file size?
     - Do in code instead?

 - [ ]  Design an export template
     - Think about how I am going to sort samples and their blocks into the correct order

-- [ ]  Reprocess all files into one large excel file using ISODAT on lab laptop
+- [ ]  Reprocess all files from each core into one large excel file using ISODAT on lab laptop

 - [ ]  Write code that imports the raw delta values and as much sample metadata as possible from the reprocessed excel file
     - Include checks that identify potentially bad samples, maybe by checking the voltages, number of rows per block and blocks per sample?